Chichester child abuser allowed to visit churches after jail

 Walsh was convicted of five indecent assault charges and confessed to sexually abusing a further eight children.

-Ms Raccine, who has waived her right to anonymity to speak to the BBC, has just received a six-figure pay out as compensation for the abuse she suffered as a child.
+Ms Racine, who has waived her right to anonymity to speak to the BBC, has just received a six-figure pay out as compensation for the abuse she suffered as a child.

 Walsh had been a teacher, a lay vicar at Chichester Cathedral and also ran a choir at a church in Chichester, West Sussex.